rocrill/crock-on/README.md

 * [Pexels](https://pexels.com/) - for images.
 * [Bootstrap](https://getbootstrap.com/docs/5.0) - for UI components across the website, e.g. buttons, navbar, cards.
 * [Postgres](https://www.postgresql.org/) - the deployed project on Heroku uses a Postgres database.
-* [SQL lite](https://www.sqlite.org/index.html) - The database used in local development was a SQLLite database.
+* [SQLlite](https://www.sqlite.org/index.html) - The database used in local development was a SQLLite database.

 # Deployment